ValHaris/RailTrailsMap/readme.md

 ## Rendering optimizations

-For zoom levers up to level 9, all meta tiles for the whole planet will be rendered.
+For zoom levels up to level 9, all meta tiles for the whole planet will be rendered.
 For zoom levels above that, only those tiles will be rendered where the corresponding tile on the lower zoom level was non-empty.

 # Implementation